olentangyfrc/2025-Reefscape-Code/README.md

 **We select autos using a custom dasboard, not a sendable chooser**.
 This gives us both preset routines and allows us to create custom, on-the-fly paths by selecting reef nodes.

+> **TODO**: add dropdown sections for specfic autos.
+Also add links to honeycomb if we decide to release

 > **Note**: while magicbot natively supports a sendable chooser to select routines.
 We found it to be buggy and it's exclusive to SmartDasboard

 ### 6. Logging
 We log data using magicbot's built in `feedback` tags.
 Wrapping a getter method with this logs all data produced by it to network tables in all modes.
 We can then use this data and display it or analyze it with [Advantage Scope](https://docs.advantagescope.org/)

+> **Todo**: maybe add a example method wrapped with tag

 For displaying data we use the [elastic dashboard](https://frc-elastic.gitbook.io/docs) which provides us a clean display to use during competition.
 We also use remote downloading so in our `deploy` folder there is a file named `ozone-elastic-layout.json` which we deploy to our robot and can download from there.

 > **Todo**: add pictures of our competition elastic displays
-> **Note**: We added a ton of things to our displays this year because both of our drivers were programmers.
-You typically do not need to add this much info.
+> **Note**: We added a ton of things to our displays this year because both of our drivers were programmers. you typically do not need to add this much info.

 ### 7. Simulation
 For simulation purposes we do not directly simulate each motor on the robot or use a `physics.py` file for [RobotPy physics support](https://robotpy.readthedocs.io/projects/pyfrc/en/stable/physics.html).